davecranwell/davecranwell.github.io/_posts/2016-02-26-wagtail-google-accelerated-mobile-pages.md

 {% endhighlight %}

+You could of course use the `amp()` method to switch out the `news_page.html` template for a `news_page_amp.html`.
+It depends how complicated your templates are and you could end up maintaining twice as many templates.

 ## 2. Set a global context var to indicate AMP status

 You'll see in the above example that I'm setting `context['is_amp'] = True` before rendering.
 It's on the presence of this variable that I can switch the rendering of any part of the page.